 (iv) Board meetings

-The attendance record of each Director in Board meetings is as follows:
+The attendance record of each of the current Directors in Board meetings is as follows:

 (v) Chairman and Chief Executive Officer